grahamwhaley/runtime/docs/architecture/architecture.md

 When sending the OCI `kill` command, container runtimes should send a [UNIX signal](https://en.wikipedia.org/wiki/Unix_signal) to the container process.
-In the Clear Containers context, this means `cc-oci-runtime` needs a way to send a signal to the container process within the virtual machine.
-As `cc-shim` is responsible for forwarding signals to its associated running containers, `cc-oci-runtime` naturally calls `kill` on the `cc-shim` PID.
+In the Clear Containers context, this means `cc-runtime` needs a way to send a signal to the container process within the virtual machine.
+As `cc-shim` is responsible for forwarding signals to its associated running containers, `cc-runtime` naturally calls `kill` on the `cc-shim` PID.

-However, `cc-shim` is not able to trap `SIGKILL` and `SIGSTOP` and thus `cc-oci-runtime` needs to follow a different code path for those 2 signals.
+However, `cc-shim` is not able to trap `SIGKILL` and `SIGSTOP` and thus `cc-runtime` needs to follow a different code path for those 2 signals.
 Instead of `kill`'ing the `cc-shim` PID, it will go through the following steps:

-1. `cc-oci-runtime` connects to `cc-proxy` and sends it the `attach` command to let it know on which pod the container it is trying to `kill` is running.
+1. `cc-runtime` connects to `cc-proxy` and sends it the `attach` command to let it know on which pod the container it is trying to `kill` is running.
-2. `cc-oci-runtime` sends an hyperstart `KILLCONTAINER` command to `kill` the container running on the guest.
+2. `cc-runtime` sends an hyperstart `KILLCONTAINER` command to `kill` the container running on the guest.
 The command is sent to `cc-proxy` who forwards it to the right hyperstart instance running in the appropriate guest.